Screen Time and Child DevelopmentScreen Time and Child Development: A Teacher's Guide: practical strategies for teachers

 Researchers like Przybylski and Weinstein (2017) and Twenge (2017) show screen time can impact learners.
 Replace solo screen use with shared activities.
 This can improve development affected by screen exposure, according to researchers.

 Physical development.
-Outdoor play, building, drawing, and manipulating objects.
-Piaget (1952) described how physical exploration of the environment is the foundation of cognitive development in the early years.
+Children need outdoor play, building, drawing, and manipulating objects.
+Piaget (1952) described how exploring the environment through movement and touch is the foundation of cognitive development in the early years.

 Cognitive development.
-Puzzles, sorting, counting during play, and simple science experiments.
-These activities require working memory, planning, and problem-solving, the executive functions that screen time tends to weaken (Diamond, 2013).
+Puzzles, sorting, counting during play, and simple science experiments all support thinking skills.
+They ask children to use working memory, planning, and problem-solving.
+These are executive functions, which screen time tends to weaken (Diamond, 2013).

 These activities do not require special materials, dedicated time, or professional expertise.
 They require an adult who is present, engaged, and talking with the child about what they are doing together.
 That is the mechanism.
 Everything else is secondary.